PacktPublishing/Minimal-CMake/ch9/part-4/README.md

 # ch9/part-4

-Show an example of combining different kinds of tests with CTest.
+Shows an example of combining different kinds of tests with CTest.

 ## Visual Studio Code Debugging